Dries to a soft natural-matte that blurs pores and resists sweat and humidity—buildable coverage that stays flexible, not cakey.

 - Sets down without feeling heavy

-- Touch-ups stay smooth when applied lightly
+- Touch-ups can stay smooth when applied lightly

 - Can cling to dryness if skin is not prepped